 - The National Cyber Security Centre estimates that advanced cyber threats have the potential to cause $640m harm annually to New Zealand’s organisations of national significance.

 - Since CERT NZ was established in April 2017 it has received 1100 reports of cyber incidents with a total loss of $5.3 million.

 The government’s work on cyber security will complement its focus on digital rights, digital inclusion, digital innovation and digital government services.

-The refresh will be led by the National Cyber Policy Office within the Department of the Prime Minister and Cabinet.
+The refresh is being led by the National Cyber Policy Office within the Department of the Prime Minister and Cabinet.
 It will involve a wide range of government agencies.

 The Cabinet paper and Terms of Reference for the refresh of the Cyber Security Strategy and Action Plan have been proactively released by the Minister of Broadcasting, Communications and Digital Media.

-If you would like to attend one of the workshops, or be part of this process, please email firstname.lastname@example.org.
+If you would like to be part of this process, please email firstname.lastname@example.org.